 - Adyam Antyam Madhyam

-this article is just the introduction of the topic of Vedic maths formulas and I am not going in many details.
-I just give you the name of the formula and some examples. in the upcoming days, I will update the article with more details and example. stay connected and if you have any doubt just comment below.
+This article is just the introduction of the topic of all 29 Vedic Maths formulas and I am not going in many details.
+I just give you the name of the formula and some examples. in the upcoming days, I will update the article with more details and example.
+Stay connected and if you have any doubt just comment below.